Cyberspace Solarium Commission: Mandate and work

-Report
+Reports

 The Cyberspace Solarium Commission issued a report in March 2020, listing 83 recommendations, for Congressional and Executive action.
 Over the course of two years, the commission's work led Congress to legislate, appoint, and confirm the National Cyber Director, pushed the release of cybersecurity-focused executive orders, and broadened the authorities and expanded the budget of the Cybersecurity and Infrastructure Security Agency.
+By August 2021, the CSC reported that 75% of the initial suggestions had been implemented, but major ones had been ignored to date, such as the creation of a congressional cyber committee.
+In September 2022, it reported that there was still no signs of a congressional cyber committee being implemented.

 The commission made recommendations organized into the categories below.

 Commission members

 During its tenure, the commission included the following members: